Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Each credit bureau has slightly different steps to freeze your credit.
 Regardless of the bureau, you’ll need to have your personal information handy, such as your social security number.

-If you find you need to lift your freeze, you’ll need to contact the credit bureaus again.
+If you find you need to lift your credit freeze, you’ll need to contact each of the credit bureaus again.
 At this time you’ll need to provide your PIN.
-Currently, there is a fee each time you lift your freeze.
-After that cost is eliminated, the process will be easier as long as you have your PIN ready.
+There is no fee to lift your freeze.
+The process is easy as long as you have your PIN ready.

 A credit freeze is just one way to prevent unwanted lines of credit.
-No one can completely prevent fraud, but there are ways that you can set yourself up for success.
+No one can completely prevent fraud, but there are ways to set yourself up for success.
 It’s important to learn how to protect yourself from computer threats and how to set up automatic alerts on your accounts.